ClubGRANTS

 For more information about the local community funding priorities, please see below.

-We invite local community groups and organisations to attend free ClubGRANTS information sessions.
-We will outline the updated community priorities for funding and take you through some useful grant-writing tips to give your application the best chance of success.
+Before the start of each annual ClubGRANTS round, we invite local community groups and organisations to attend free information sessions.
+We outline the updated local priorities for funding and take you through some useful grant-writing tips to give your application the best chance of success.